Open Source · Built from Inside City Hall

 Own the data layer

-When a municipality wants to leave a software vendor, they often discover their own data — years of records, workflows, and institutional knowledge — can’t come with them.
-Agent-readiness means making public data actually accessible, portable, and structured so AI tools can help staff do their jobs.
-That’s not a technology problem — it’s a data ownership problem, and it’s what we’re building toward.
+When a municipality wants to leave a software vendor, they often discover their own data (years of records, workflows, and institutional knowledge) can’t come with them.
+Agent-readiness means making public data accessible, portable, and structured, not just for humans, but for the AI tools that will increasingly help staff do their jobs.
+That’s not a technology problem.
+It’s a data ownership problem, and it’s what we’re building toward.

 04